suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {{RFC9019}} describes the architecture for distributing payloads and manifests from an author to devices.
 It does, however, not detail the use of payload encryption.

-This document enhances this architecture to support encryption.
-The author and the distribution system are logical roles.
-In some deployments these roles are separated in different physical entities and in others they are co-located.
+This document enhances the architecture to support encryption.

 {{arch-fig}} shows the distribution system, which represents the firmware server and the device management infrastructure.